vercel/avatar/README.md

 ![Avatar for tobiaslins](https://avatarservice.herokuapp.com/test?size=30)

 ### SVG
-It is possible to receive an svg avatar
+It is possible to receive an svg avatar by adding the parameter `type=svg`
 ```
 https://avatarservice.herokuapp.com/tobiaslins?type=svg
 ```